-The following notes come from watching the online video “Gursky Work” presented by Ben Lewis and originally shown in channel 4 in September 2002 (1)
+The following notes come from watching the online video “Gursky Work” presented by Ben Lewis and originally shown in channel 4 in September 2002 (1), as shown below

 On photography and objectivity: